pvermees/KJ.jl/README.md

 ?: Help
 r

-a: Agilent
+a: csv (Agilent)
-t: ThermoFisher
+t: csv (ThermoFisher)
+f: FIN2
 x: Exit
 ?: Help
 a

-d: Read a directory of individual data files
+d: Read a directory in which analysis is stored in a different file
+b: Set the number of blocks per analysis (current value = 1)
-p: Parse the data from a single file using a laser log (? for help, x to exit): d
+p: Parse the data from a single file using a laser log (provide paths)
+P: Parse the data from a single file using a laser log (choose from list)
+x: Exit
+?: Help
+d

 Enter the full path of the data directory (? for help, x to exit):